Exotic disease outbreak protocol

 Veterinarians and others who have investigated a suspected exotic disease outbreak or have visited the property must not visit any other farms or have any contact with susceptible livestock species until specifically permitted to do so by the authorities.

-For further information contact the Office of the Chief Veterinary Officer in the Australian Government Department of Agriculture and Water Resources.
+For further information contact the Office of the Chief Veterinary Officer in the Australian Government Department of Agriculture.

 Phone: 1800 900 090 or email OCVO.